 - Companies with highly engaged workforces outperform their peers by 147% in earnings per share

-Well, chances are you have tried team building exercises, workshops, leadership/management training and activities that either didn’t work well or that employees didn’t enjoy.
+Chances are you have tried team building exercises, workshops, leadership/management training and activities that either didn’t work well or that employees didn’t enjoy.
 Or perhaps you are looking for something engaging, new and fun that actually works!
-If you an individual contributor, you can fast-track building great relationships across your organizations in minutes.
+You’ll see results in minutes when you play it.

 Cards Against Mundanity is the solution for you (and it’s free with instructions!).
 It’s a question-and-answer game played in a group, like Cards Against Humanity, that works for any size organization and/or team.
 You can also play it across multiple teams in the same organization and get the same benefits.
 You can also use it with any external audiences: prospects, clients, partners, media, analysts, etc.

-More than 5,000 people have played Cards Against Mundanity including organizations such as Amazon, Google, Microsoft, E&Y, Oracle, PRSA, Fort Worth Chamber of Commerce, Interview Connections, Worldwide Express, and many others.
-I’ve had several schools use, sports teams, charity organizations, and others.
+More than 10,000+ people have played Cards Against Mundanity including organizations such as Amazon, Google, Microsoft, E&Y, Oracle, Southwest Airlines, PRSA, Fort Worth Chamber of Commerce, Blue Cross Blue Shield, Worldwide Express, Phillips May, Oklahoma Society of Human Resource Professionals, and many others.
+I’ve had several schools use, sports teams, charity organizations, government organizations, private equity firms, venture capitalists and others.
 Really any professional group/organization will benefit from playing it.

 Here a few of benefits you’ll get from playing The Cards Against Mundanity: